 It is advised that an investor should analyse the promoters’ shareholding of companies and understand their actual holding along with the methods used by the promoters to acquire those shares.
 Such an analysis will help the investor gain a lot of insights into the management quality of the company.

 - Why Management Assessment is the Most Critical Factor in Stock Investing?

 - How to do Management Analysis of Companies?

 How do you approach the assessment of promoters’ shareholding in the companies?
-What are the sign that give you comfort and what are the sign that raise concern.
+What are the signs that give you comfort and what are the signs that raise a concern?
 It would be great if you can share your experience with us as comments to the article.
 It will be very helpful to the author as well as all the readers.